Jiske Griffioen: 2013–2017

 During the 2013 season, Griffioen won singles titles in Sydney, Melbourne, Rue and Nottingham.
 Griffioen was also a finalist in Brisbane.
 During the Grand Slam events, Griffioen lost a tight match to Marjolein Buis in the first round of the Australian Open; with both players having won the same number of points.
 Griffioen reached the final of Roland Garros, where she lost to Sabine Ellerbrock In New York, Griffioen lost in the first round to van Koot.
 At the season ending Masters, Griffioen made it into the final, and let slip a 4–1 lead in the deciding set, to Yui Kamiji, losing the last five games of the match.
 With Aniek van Koot, Griffioen won the doubles title in Sydney and Nottingham.
 The pair won their first Australian, French and US Open titles and retained the Wimbledon crown to complete the Grand Slam.
 Their only defeat came in the final of St Louis, their first since the Paralympic final.
 At the season ending Masters, Griffioen teamed up with Sharon Walraven and finished third.
 At the end of the season Griffioen was named the year end world number one for doubles.
 Griffioen also represented her nation at the World Team Cup and helped the Netherlands to a 26th title.

 Griffioen won singles titles in Sydney, Baton Rouge, St. Louis, Sardina, Rue and Nottingham during the 2014 season.
 Over the year, Griffioen was the losing finalist in Pensacola and Lizuka.
 At the Grand Slam events she lost in the semifinals of all three tournaments.
 At the season ending Masters, Griffioen reached the final undefeated, including a win over van Koot, who she lost to in three sets in the championship match.

 At the 2015 Australian Open, Griffioen won her maiden Grand Slam singles title; defeating Buis, van Koot and Yui Kamiji in straight sets to win the championship.
 She won again the tournament in 2016.

 In October 2017, she retired stating that she did not have the fire anymore to complete.
 Griffioen stated that she would take up a role in the media.
 During Griffioen's career she won 59 singles titles and 106 doubles titles and held the World Number One spot in singles for 106 weeks between 2015 and 2017.

 Coming out of retirement

-In 2019 Jiske Griffioen came out of retirement.
+In 2019, Griffioen came out of retirement.
+Partnering Diede de Groot, she won the women's doubles wheelchair tennis title at the 2024 Australian Open, defeating Yui Kamiji and Kgothatso Montjane in the final.